All visitors are advised to use this printable 2-page visitor leaflet specifically for visitors to the Department of Materials

 Visiting Oxford by Car : ** parking in central Oxford is very restricted **

 Oxford has good access by road from all directions.
 All visitors are advised to use the ring-road in order to approach from the North, thereby avoiding the city centre.
-Detailed instructions for visiting either the Department of Materials in central Oxford or the JIF Institute for Industrial Materials and Manufacturing at Begbroke, 6 miles outside Oxford are given below.
+Detailed instructions for visiting either the Department of Materials in central Oxford or in Begbroke Science Park, 6 miles outside Oxford, are given below.
 Parking in Oxford City is restricted and expensive.
 Visitors are recommended to use Oxford Parkway Park & Ride.

 Maps are shown on the visitor leaflet, alternatively use these routefinders with postcodes OX1 3PH or OX5 1PF.